 After selling a pilot pitch, it was later announced Evan would be one of the writers and executive producers on an

 adaptation of the DC comic franchise Midnight Mass. for NBC and Five Ghosts for Syfy.
-He was one of the writers on Teenage Mutant Ninja Turtles (2014) and is tabbed to write and executive produce the event series Esmeralda for ABC Studios.
+He was one of the writers on Teenage Mutant Ninja Turtles (2014) and was tabbed to write and executive produce the event series Esmeralda for ABC Studios.

-In March 2016, Disney gave the go-ahead on developing Rose Red, an original script from Justin Merz and a pitch by Evan that will serve as a companion piece to the original Snow White story.
+In March 2016, Disney gave the go-ahead on developing Rose Red, based on an original script by Justin Merz and a pitch by Evan that will serve as a companion piece to the original Snow White story.

 Contest winner Tripper Clancy signed with a Script Pipeline partner following a top-four finish in the contest.
 A few months after the screenwriting competition ended, 20th Century Fox selected Tripper for their feature comedy writing team to help develop new material.

-In September 2013, he sold the comedy The Ambassadors.
-Tripper’s buddy-comedy pitch Winter Break was picked up by QED International as the last spec sale of the year, and in early 2014, he was hired to write the animated comedy Shedd for Paramount, and in 2016 the comedy Hacker Camp for Hasbro.
+In September 2013, he sold the comedy The Ambassadors, and Tripper’s buddy-comedy pitch Winter Break was picked up by QED International as the last spec sale of the year.
+In early 2014, he was hired to write the animated comedy Shedd for Paramount, and in 2016 the comedy Hacker Camp for Hasbro.

 “The impact Script Pipeline had on my writing career is extraordinary.
 Winning the contest directly led to my new representation, which in turn led to working with studios such as 20th Century Fox and Paramount.”

 – Tripper Clancy (Henry the Second, Stranded)

-Fox picked up Tripper’s spec Stuber in April 2016 as well, acquiring the script for the mid-six figures.
+Fox picked up Tripper’s spec Stuber in April 2016, acquiring the script for the mid-six figures.
 The screenplay is based on an idea developed by Tripper and his manager Jake Wagner (Good Fear Film + Management).